Reddit/r/chess

 OPEN CALL for new moderators!
 Interested in: creating event posts, hosting AMAs, making sure only the finest queen sacrifice puzzles make the front page?
 Apply Now!

-Event threads
+Event Threads

 Interested in making threads for tournaments, but don't know where to start?
 Our Event Template page is a great way to get the basic layout.